 Behold her, single in the field, Yon solitary Highland lass!
 Reaping and singing by herself; Stop here, or gently pass!
-And sings a melancholy strain; O listen! for the Vale profound Is overflowing with the sound.
+Alone she cuts and binds the grain, And sings a melancholy strain; O listen! for the Vale profound Is overflowing with the sound.